mpj5292/node-magicmirror/README.md

 #TODO

-* Port jquery to angular.js.
+* Port remaining jquery to angular.js.
 * Add a proximity sensor to turn the screen only on if someone is on front of the mirror
 * Add a button to select a news headline and display the whole text
 * Custimized and selectable profiles for each family member